Thamizhaga Munnetra Munnani: Birth of Thamizhaga Munnetra Munnani

-M. G. Ramachandran had been heading the All India Anna Dravida Munnetra Kazhagam (AIADMK) as its founder after his feud with M. Karunanidhi in 1972.
+M. G. Ramachandran had been heading the All India Anna Dravida Munnetra Kazhagam (ADMK) as its founder after his feud with M. Karunanidhi in 1972.
 He had been the Chief Minister of Tamil Nadu since 1977 until his death in 1987.
 Soon after his death the party broke into two, one headed by his wife V. N. Janaki Ramachandran and other by another Tamil movie star J. Jayalalithaa.
-Election Commission of India refused to accept either of them as the original AIADMK.
-Tamil Nadu Congress decided to ally with Jayalalitha's fragment of AIADMK.
+Election Commission of India refused to accept either of them as the original ADMK.
+Tamil Nadu Congress decided to ally with only united AIADMK.

 This move was opposed by Sivaji Ganesan and hence he left the party along with his supporters to form the new party Thamizhaga Munnetra Munnani on 10 February 1988.
 To popularise the party Ganesan produce a movie titled En Thamizh En Makkal (My Tamil language and my people).
-At the time the party was created it was considered to be pro-Liberation Tigers of Tamil Eelam.
+At the time the party was created it was considered to be pro-Liberation Tigers of Tamil Eelam (LTTE) along with ADMK faction led by R. M. Veerappan.
 The party opposed the presence of Indian Peace Keeping Force in Sri Lanka stating that the force was trying to wipe out the LTTE and its leader V. Prabhakaran.
 The party also urged the Government of India to hold talks with the LTTE without any pre- condition.